PongsiriH/Traffic-Signs-detection-with-some-conformal-prediction/README.md

 <p align="left">
   <img src="https://github.com/PongsiriH/Traffic-Signs-detection-with-some-conformal-prediction/assets/127966686/534679d7-8347-4371-9660-d721c1e5c002" width="48%" alt="Confusion matrix with some mix-ups between speed limit signs and traffic signs vs. background" />
-  <br>Looks like our model's mixing up speed limits a lot.
-Also, it's getting tricked by some backgrounds, thinking they're traffic signs.
-Mostly, it's signs we missed or didn't include when we were labeling.
+  <br>It turns out our model is a bit confused with speed limits and occasionally mistakes some background features for traffic signs.
+This mostly happens with traffic signs that were either missed or not included during our labeling process.
 </p>

-### Take away
+### Takeaways
-- **Speed Limit Signs**: We need to throw more speed limit sign pics at it, especially ones that look different – maybe from weird angles or in funky lighting.
-That might help it tell them apart better.
+**Speed Limit Signs**: It's clear we need to enrich our dataset with a wider variety of speed limit signs.
+Incorporating images captured from unique angles and under varied lighting conditions could significantly improve the model's ability to distinguish between them.
-- **Background Confusion**: We should double-check our labels to make sure we didn't miss any signs or mark them wrong.
-Plus, adding pics without any signs (that kinda look like they might have one) could teach it to not get fooled by backgrounds.
+**Background Confusion**: A thorough review of our dataset is necessary to ensure no signs were overlooked or mislabeled.
+Additionally, integrating images that mimic potential traffic signs but are actually part of the background might enhance the model's discernment capabilities, reducing false positives.
-- **Tuning Model**: Trying out some new tweaks or maybe a different model setup could also make a difference.
-Anything that helps it get better at spotting the small stuff that tells one sign from another.
+**Model Tuning**: Experimenting with adjustments to the model's architecture or tuning its parameters could yield better results.
+Focusing on enhancements that improve the model's sensitivity to subtle differences among traffic signs may lead to more accurate predictions.

 # Conformal prediction on classification aspect of yolov5m.
 link to colab: https://colab.research.google.com/drive/1HSqgNwxLLsNKpAoIMJp1FfHbN-WIW-wU#scrollTo=0xUaMXqXPwlT